-First used centuries ago by Native Americans, witch hazel is a timeless natural ingredient with a long list of uses - it's a medicine cabinet staple for treating cuts and burns, but you may be surprised to find that it's also one of nature's oldest beauty solutions - thanks to its positive effect on the skin.
-But don't be tempted to just reach for the bottle in the back of the cupboard and start pouring it on your face - it's important to know about the two different versions, and which is right for your skin.
+First used centuries ago by Native Americans, witch hazel is a timeless natural ingredient with a long list of uses.
+It’s a medicine cabinet staple for treating cuts and burns.
+But you may be surprised to find that it’s also one of nature’s oldest beauty solutions thanks to its positive effect on the skin.
+Don’t be tempted to just reach for the bottle in the back of the cupboard and start pouring it on your face – it’s important to know about the two different versions, and which is right for your skin.

 There are two types of witch hazel, and both are suited to different purposes and skin types.
-There’s witch hazel with alcohol - which is the antiseptic kind you'll find in your first aid kit.
+There’s witch hazel with alcohol, the antiseptic kind you’ll find in your first aid kit.
 Then there’s alcohol-free witch hazel, which is more gentle and isn’t as drying on the skin.

-So, maybe it's time to look to the solutions of the past for your skincare issues.
+It’s time to look to the solutions of the past for your skincare issues.
 Both prodcuts are available to purchase on our website in a range of sizes: